-She doesn't mind being asked about women in conducting - I'm glad I did!
-But her work has made the term "woman conductor" obsolete.
+She doesn't mind talking about barriers to women in the field of conducting - I'm glad I asked!
+But her achievement has made the term "woman conductor" obsolete.

-Marin Alsop was the first woman to conduct many of the world's great orchestras, and the first woman music director of a major American orchestra, the Baltimore Symphony.
-She will soon become the Vienna Radio Symphony's first woman chief.
+Marin Alsop was the first woman to conduct many of the world's great orchestras, and the first to become music director of a major American orchestra, the Baltimore Symphony.
+She'll soon serve as the Vienna Radio Symphony's first woman chief.
 I could continue her list of firsts for pages, but to give it context, Jessica Duchen writes that Alsop is "the only female conductor who is virtually a household name."

-Conducting had been music's most shatterproof glass ceiling; Alsop broke through it with calm, undaunted persistence.
+Conducting had been music's most shatterproof glass ceiling; Alsop broke through it with calm persistence.
 Her example can inspire men (me, for one) as well as women.
 Stacks of rejections didn't stop her, and platoons of doubters didn't discourage her.
 But her surmounting the gender barrier can distract us from another achievement: she is now thought of not as a "woman conductor" but as simply a great conductor.
 It's remarkable that she's the first woman to record both the Brahms and Dvorak symphony cycles, but even more notable is that a not-easily impressed critic wrote, "In the entire history of the [Brahms Third] on disc, there have been perhaps seven or eight truly great performances... to this select list, add Alsop."
-A scoop: Alsop tells me in our interview - audio below - that she is planning to record the Beethoven cycle next.
-She'll be the first woman to record it, but that's not why I'm so excited.
-Instead, it's because she has already demonstrated greatness as a Beethoven conductor.
+A scoop: Alsop tells me in our interview - audio below - that she is planning to record the Beethoven cycle next:

 Alsop is also a long-time regular on Scott Simon's Weekend Edition in an outstanding series called Marin on Music, and she told me about her upcoming collaborations both with Scott and with Peter Sagal.
 I can add that interviewing her was one of the high points of MY radio career!